JoannaMoussa/network/README.md

 1. **Following:** This page is only available to users who are **signed in**.
 It's where users see all posts made by users that the current user follows.

-1. **New Post:** From the `All posts` page or from the `Following page`, users who are **signed in** are able to write a new text-based post by filling in text into a text area and then clicking a button to submit the post.
+1. **New Post:** From the "All posts" page or from the "Following page", users who are **signed in** are able to write a new text-based post by filling in text into a text area and then clicking a button to submit the post.

 1. **Profile Page:** Clicking on a username loads that user’s profile page.
 This page displays:
     * The number of followers the user has, as well as the number of people that the user follows.